gilbitron/flexmasonry/README.md

 **`init(targets, options = {})`**

-Initialises the FlexMasonry library and sets up the `targets` as masonry grids.
+Initializes the FlexMasonry library and sets up the `targets` as masonry grids.

 * `targets` can be a string, an array of elements or a `Node​List`.
 * `options` [see above](#options).